decidim/decidim/README.md

 ---

 Decidim is a participatory democracy framework written on Ruby on Rails originally developed for the Barcelona City government online and offline participation website.
-Installing this libraries you'll get a generator and gems to help you develop web applications like the ones found on [example applications](#example-applications).
+Installing this libraries you'll get a generator and gems to help you develop web applications like the ones found on [example applications](#example-applications) or like [our demo application](https://staging.decidim.codegram.com).

 ## What do you need to do?